-Suitable extinguishing media : Use extinguishing measures that are appropriate to local circumstances and the surrounding environment.
+Use extinguishing measures that are appropriate to local cir-Suitable extinguishing media cumstances and the surrounding environment.

-Further information : Collect contaminated fire extinguishing water separately.
-This must not be discharged into drains.
+Collect contaminated fire extinguishing water separately.
+This Further information must not be discharged into drains.

 Fire residues and contaminated fire extinguishing water must